Explodingskull/Spaces/backend/README.md

-# spring-reddit-clone
+# Spaces - A social forum
-Reddit clone built using Spring Boot, Spring Security with JPA Authentication, Spring Data JPA with MySQL, Spring MVC.
-The frontend is built using Angular - You can find the frontend source code here - https://github.com/SaiUpadhyayula/angular-reddit-clone
+Spaces built using Spring Boot, Spring Security with JPA Authentication, Spring Data JPA with MySQL, Spring MVC.
+The frontend is built using Angular.

 # Recent Changes